ctx/ws-session/README.md

   * Bind a key to 'ws-session close' to close a workspace.
   * Configure reboot, poweroff, quit or other actions which you want to run after closing all sessions (eg. ws-session all poweroff).
+* You can also configure your shell to use dedicated histfiles and add some aliases for cli applications.

 https://github.com/ctx/ws-session/wiki/Installation-and-Configuration